Kyllenbach History, Family Crest & Coats of Arms

 Early History of the Kyllenbach family

-Another 179 words (13 lines of text) are included under the topic Early Kyllenbach History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kyllenbach research.
+Another 130 words (9 lines of text) covering the years 1682, 1688, 1722, 1677, 1690 and 1716 are included under the topic Early Kyllenbach History in all our PDF Extended History products and printed products wherever possible.

 Kyllenbach Spelling Variations